-- (a) Certified taxable assessed value of all taxable property within the District as of January 1, 2018, provided by the Kaufman County Appraisal District (the "Appraisal District").
-This amount includes \$844,757 of uncertified value, which represents 80% of the total uncertified value provided by the Appraisal District which is the estimated minimum amount of the uncertified value that will ultimately be certified.
-See "TAX DATA" and "TAXING PROCEDURES." - (b) Provided by Kaufman County Appraisal District for information purposes only.
-Reflects the addition of value of new construction within the District from January 1, 2018, to May 15, 2018.
+- (a) Certified taxable assessed value of all taxable property within the District as of January 1, 2019, provided by the Kaufman County Appraisal District (the "Appraisal District").
+The value includes \$5,887,580 amount of uncertified value, which is 80% of the uncertified value which is the estimated minimum amount of uncertified value that will ultimately be certified.
+See "TAX DATA" and "TAXING PROCEDURES." - (b) Provided by the Appraisal District for information purposes only.
+Reflects the addition of value of new construction within the District from January 1, 2019, to June 1, 2019.
 This estimate is based upon the same unit value used in the assessed value.
 No taxes will be levied on this estimate. - (c) See "DISTRICT DEBT Estimated Overlapping Debt Statement." - (d) Neither Texas law nor the Bond Order (herein defined) requires that the District maintain any particular sum in the Utility System Debt Service Fund or the Road Debt Service Fund.
-Funds in the Utility System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Road System (e.g. the Road Bonds). - (e) Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund or the Utility System Debt Service Fund.
-Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Utility System (e.g. the Utility Bonds). - (f) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the Utility System and for payment of debt service on bonds issued for the Road System; both of which are unlimited as to rate or amount.
+Funds in the Utility System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Road System. - (e) Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund or the Utility System Debt Service Fund.
+Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Utility System (e.g. the Bonds). - (f) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the Utility System and for payment of debt service on bonds issued for the Road System; both of which are unlimited as to rate or amount.
 See "THE BONDS - Authority for Issuance." - (g) See "INVESTMENT CONSIDERATIONS Contract Tax." - (h) Requirements of debt service on the Outstanding Bonds and the Bonds.
-See "DISTRICT DEBT -Debt Service Requirements."
+See "DISTRICT DEBT Debt Service Requirements." - (i) Tax rate includes combined Utility System and Road System debt service tax rates.